 Remote – W, V, - date/time

 For more information about a specific class, email email@example.com.
-When choosing classes for spring, you can use the same codes to tell how your course will be delivered.
+When choosing classes, you can use the same codes to tell how your course will be delivered.

 3. I am not comfortable with online classes.
 Or, I am not comfortable coming to campus to take classes.
 What are my options if my course delivery does not meet my preference?

 Please complete this form to be connected to an advising team member.
 Once your information is received, someone will be in touch to discuss your options.

-4. My classes for the spring are now all online.
+4. My classes for the are now all online.
 Don’t I deserve a refund because online courses don’t cost as much to deliver as those delivered on campus.